crespohector/crespohector/README.md

 <h1 align="center">Hi 👋, I'm Hector Crespo</h1>
-<h5 align="left">🚀An aspiring software engineer driven by curiosity for coding and problem solving with a passion for anime, gaming and NBA basketball.
+<p align="left">🚀An aspiring software engineer driven by curiosity for coding and problem solving with a passion for anime, gaming and NBA basketball.

 I have experience in teaching various programming topics that includes JavaScript, Python, OOP, SQL, HTML, and CSS as a Module Instructor.